 I partner with storytellers, filmmakers and artists to craft a signature sound for their project that creates physical responses in their audience.
 Music is a powerful part of our emotional life and is a vital tool in the hands of visual media professionals.

-Professional composers for media work on the basis of “per minute of content” much like any other post-production professional.
-Be aware that feature films (up until the aughts) typically only required about 30minutes of underscore.
-A ten-minute short film may only have 3 minutes of music.
-Every project is different.
-I write for $400 a minute + recording costs, with either split publishing, or a reversion clause.
+Professional composers for media work on the basis of “per minute of content” like any other post-production professional.
+I write for $400 a minute + recording costs, with either split publishing or a reversion clause.